Steps to Getting an SBA 7(a) Loan to Open a Retail Store

 The SBA 7(a) loan is a versatile loan that’s designed to get you the capital needed for your small business.
 If you’ve been looking for a way to fund your business, consider this kind of loan.

-Finding an SBA 7(a) Loan Lender
+Finding an SBA Lender

 Though the SBA shares a wealth of valuable information on starting and growing your small business, it isn’t in the business of lending money.
 The SBA 7(a) loan is offered through banks, credit unions, and other lending institutions, and the SBA guarantees the loan up to a certain amount.

 Certain banks are considered SBA Preferred Lenders, and have proven track records of providing small businesses with SBA-backed loans.
-There are other factors that could improve your chances when speaking with a lender.
+There are many factors that could improve your chances when speaking with a lender.
 For more information, head over to our Finding a Lender page.

 How to Qualify and Apply for an SBA 7(a) Loan